thepante/alfs-firefox/README.md

 - [X] Shortcut to open it.
 - [X] Preferences to adjust keyboard shortcut.
 - [X] Don't show urls bottom tooltip
-- [ ] Minor graphical issue when a extension doesn't cover all its background.